bluemarblepayroll/sqlstyle.guide/_includes/sqlstyle.guide.md

 #### JOINs

-Joins should be left defined relative to the `FROM` keyword
+Joins should be left defined and in alignment with the `FROM` keyword

 Single line `JOIN`s are fine for simple situations